When and How to Water ZZ Plants

 Use a container that has good drainage holes in the bottom.
 Choose sandy, loose soil that provides proper aeration and quick drainage.
 Otherwise, moisture will collect around your ZZ plant’s roots, leading to health problems.

-What Type of Water is Best for ZZ Plants
+What Type of Water is Best?

 Unlike many other houseplants, ZZ plants aren’t bothered by fluoride and other minerals commonly found in tap water.
 While filtered water is never a bad choice, you can use regular tap water for your ZZ plants.